hannaheow/DONE/README.md

 # TO DO

-## April 8, 2025
+## April 9, 2025
-- study up on helsinki interview committee
-- helsinki presentation
+- request time off for susan
 - disparity domain methods section
-- disparity domain results section
+- disparity domain alternative measures
 - add some bullet point literature to the disparity domain lit review section

+chrr measure calcs
+- gl's pull request
 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)

 aim2 (when time)